AmrElsayyad/makefile-tutorial/README.md

 # The Makefile Tutorial
 Here we will be following the tutorial from https://makefiletutorial.com/ made by <a href="https://github.com/theicfire">Chase Lambert</a>.
 The examples here are in a logical order.
-Each one is in a separate folder containing only one makefile.
+Each one is in a separate folder containing one makefile.

 <h2 id="prerequisites">Prerequisites</h2>